ValiantWind/ValiantWind.github.io/tos.md

 - Payment is through robux only.
 (I seriously can't accept payment in USD.
 I don't have a credit card or anything.
 Please understand that.)

-- I accept payment through group funds, gamepasses, and clothing.
+- I accept payment through group funds or gamepasses.

 - IF YOU CHOOSE TO PAY THROUGH A GAMEPASS, YOU MUST COVER THE 30% TAX.
 (For some reason people tend to not see this one).